Skip to main content

 • Memory storage and retrieval - store and retrieve information across sessions, enabling agents to remember project conventions and learned patterns.

-• Context compaction & offloading - summarize older conversation messages and offload originals to backend storage, freeing context window space during long sessions.
+• Context compaction & offloading - summarize older conversation messages and offload originals to storage, freeing context window space during long sessions.

 • Human-in-the-loop - require human approval for sensitive tool operations.